sdetweil/MMM-Config/README.md

 					{
 						// the schema says the element has a when value (the anytime....)
 						"when":when,
-						"list":config_data.compliments[when] // and a list value (trhe stuff to the right of the ':')
+						"list":config_data.compliments[when] // and a list value (the stuff to the right of the ':')
 					}
 				)
 		   })